 The creation of a 3D city model for virtual reality applications usually consists of a geometric building reconstruction followed by texture mapping to obtain a photo realistic model representation.
 In principle, terrestrial imagery is sufficient to provide the required information for both tasks.
 Nevertheless, especially the terrestrial acquisition of the building geometry by architectural photogrammetry proves to be a time-consuming process that has to be carried out interactively for each building.
 The basic idea of our approach is to speed up the time consuming process of virtual city model creation by using DSM and ground plans for geometric processing and terrestrial images only for texture mapping.
-Since the vertices of the 3D building models which are generated from ground plans and laser data provide sufficient control point information, the texture mapping from the terrestrial images is simplified considerably.
-Therefore the generation of virtual reality models is more efficient compared to standard architectural photogrammetry, where a number of tie points has to be measured in multiple images.
+Since the vertices of the 3D building models, which are generated from ground plans and laser data provide sufficient control point information, the texture mapping from the terrestrial images is simplified considerably.
+Therefore, the generation of virtual reality models is more efficient compared to standard architectural photogrammetry, where a number of tie points has to be measured in multiple images.

 The goal of texture processing is to provide a rectified image for each visible building face.
 Hence for each image the corresponding facade polygon has to be selected from the 3D city model generated in the previous processing step.
-For this purpose the wire frame of the reconstructed buildings as well as the indices of the faces are projected to the aerial image (see figure 13).
+For this purpose the wire frame of the reconstructed buildings as well as the indices of the faces are projected to the aerial image (see figure 15).
 If the viewpoints were sketched into a map or an ortho image during the terrestrial image acquisition, this representation allows a simple interactive definition of the corresponding face index for each terrestrial image.

 For texture mapping the image has to be correctly positioned, oriented and scaled to represent its associated surface.
 In our approach an image section representing a planar surface is rectified by applying a projective transformation.
-The 7 parameters of the projective transformation are determined by a minimum number of 4 points in 3D world coordinates on a plane (in 3D space) and their corresponding image coordinates.
+The parameters of the projective transformation are determined by a minimum number of 4 points in 3D world coordinates on a plane (in 3D space) and their corresponding image coordinates.
 Of course, this approach can only be used with sufficiently planar structures.
-After the selection of the corresponding 3D building face based on the visualization presented in figure 13, at least four tie points between the face polygon and the terrestrial image have to be determined.
-For this purpose the nodes of the face polygon have to be identified and measured in the terrestrial image.
-Since the points have to be positioned very precisely, the displayed texture can be scaled to any desired resolution.
+After the selection of the corresponding 3D building face at least four tie points between the face polygon and the terrestrial image are determined.
+For this purpose the nodes of the face polygon are identified and measured in the terrestrial image.

-Figure 13: Reconstructed building projected into stereo image.
+Figure 15: Reconstructed building projected into stereo image.